NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 # Summary
 [summary]: #summary

-Stabilize the new command line interface and Flakes in an incremental fashion, leveraging [RFC 134].
+Decide how to stabilize the new command line interface and Flakes: in an incremental fashion, leveraging [RFC 134].
 This plan is designed to still efficiently end the current "limbo" era of these unstable yet widely-used features, yet also soothe the longstanding tensions in the Nix community over how we got here.

 # Motivation